ErikVeland/dotNETQuiz/dot-net-quiz/backend/README.md

 # .NET Backend for Fullstack Academy

 This is the .NET backend for Fullstack Academy that provides GraphQL API endpoints for all learning modules including .NET, Next.js, GraphQL, and Laravel.
+The backend integrates with a standalone Laravel application structure while serving content through GraphQL.

 ## Features

 - GraphQL API for all learning content (HotChocolate)
-- In-memory data storage
+- JSON-based data storage
 - CORS configuration for frontend communication
 - Banana Cake Pop GraphQL UI for development
-- Simulated Laravel content (due to environment constraints)
+- Real Laravel integration with standalone Laravel backend structure

 ## GraphQL Schema